2022–23 UEFA Europa Conference League

-The 2022–23 UEFA Europa Conference League is the second season of the UEFA Europa Conference League, Europe's tertiary club football tournament organised by UEFA.
+The 2022–23 UEFA Europa Conference League was the second season of the UEFA Europa Conference League, Europe's tertiary club football tournament organised by UEFA.

-The final will be played at Fortuna Arena in Prague, Czech Republic.
-The winners of the 2022–23 UEFA Europa Conference League will automatically qualify for the 2023–24 UEFA Europa League group stage, unless they manage to qualify for the 2023–24 UEFA Champions League group stage.
+The final was played at Fortuna Arena in Prague, Czech Republic.
+It was won by West Ham United, who defeated Fiorentina 2–1, and qualified for the 2023–24 UEFA Europa League group stage as a result.

-As the title holders of the Europa Conference League, Roma, qualified for the 2022–23 UEFA Europa League and subsequently progressed to the knockout phase, they were therefore unable to defend their title.
+As the title holders, Roma qualified for the 2022–23 UEFA Europa League.
+They were unable to defend their title after advancing to the Europa League knockout phase.

 Association team allocation

-A total of 177 teams from 54 of the 55 UEFA member associations (excluding Russia) will participate in the 2022–23 UEFA Europa Conference League.
-The association ranking based on the UEFA country coefficients is used to determine the number of participating teams for each association:
+A total of 177 teams from 54 of the 55 UEFA member associations (excluding Russia) participated in the 2022–23 UEFA Europa Conference League.
+The association ranking based on the UEFA country coefficients was used to determine the number of participating teams for each association: